Kevgor/ng-platformer/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.5.

+It is a implementation of a popular youtube gaming tutorial, implemented in Typescript and Angular.
+With EsLint and E2Etests

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.